Benign Prostatic Hyperplasia (BPH)

 - A family history of BPH

-Doctors usually diagnose BPH by reviewing a patient’s medical and family history, asking about symptoms, and conducting a physical exam.
+Doctors usually diagnose benign prostatic hyperplasia by reviewing a patient’s medical and family history, asking about symptoms, and conducting a physical exam.
 Tests used to determine a diagnosis of BPH may include:

-- Digital rectal exam (helps doctor determine the size, texture, and shape of prostate and helps rule out prostate cancer).
+- Digital rectal exam (helps doctors determine the size, texture, and shape of prostate and helps rule out prostate cancer).

 - Transrectal ultrasound (uses imaging to rule out prostate cancer).

 - Urine tests (to rule out urinary infection).